weijiekoh/perpetualpowersoftau/README.md

 [中文](./README_ch.md)

-The Semaphore team is conducting phase 1 of a multi-party trusted setup ceremony based on the Zcash Powers of Tau ceremony.
-The goal is to securely generate zk-SNARK parameters for circuits of up to `2 ^ 28` (260+ million) constraints.
-This means that the process will generate twice as many minus one (530+ million) powers of tau.
+This repo was forked from the Semaphore team which is conducting phase 1 of a multi-party trusted setup ceremony based on the Zcash Powers of Tau ceremony for the BN254 curve.
+We thank them very much for their repo!

+The goal is to securely generate zk-SNARK parameters for circuits of up to `2 ^ 27` (130+ million) constraints, over the BLS12-381 curve (https://electriccoin.co/blog/new-snark-curve/).
+This means that the process will generate twice as many minus one (260+ million) powers of tau.

 As long as one party in the ceremony behaves honestly and is not comprimised, the entire setup is trustworthy.